slowmonkey/slowmonkey.github.io/_posts/2021-01-12-learning-google-analytics-on-jekyll-github-pages.md

 I am merely writing down notes for myself here to replicate how to do this again and anything thing I'm finding lacking.

+# Introduction

+I'm mostly setting this up as a curiosity exercise to see which of my pages are being view and how to set up google analytics as well as how the reporting works.

 # Google Analytics

 When I started this I previously had an older account of Google Analytics (Universal Analytics).
 I upgraded the account to use the Google Analytics 4 data models.